 \subsection{Participant Scoring}

-Simple but effective scoring rules are prevalent in the field of complex ICT-based systems, especially characterizing quality.
-For instance binary or counting signals can be utilized i) to steer peer-to-peer systems measuring the trustworthiness of peers \cite{kamvar2003incentives}, ii) to assess and promote content in social media \cite{van2011human}, iii) to ensure the proper natural selection of products in online marketplaces \cite{lim2010detecting}, and iv) to select trustworthy clients via simple credit scoring mechanisms \cite{thomas2017credit}.
+Simple but effective scoring rules are prevalent in complex ICT-based systems, especially characterizing quality.
+For instance, binary or counting signals can be utilized to i) steer peer-to-peer systems measuring the trustworthiness of peers \cite{kamvar2003incentives}, ii) assess and promote content in social media \cite{van2011human}, iii) ensure the proper natural selection of products in online marketplaces \cite{lim2010detecting}, and iv) select trustworthy clients via simple credit scoring mechanisms \cite{thomas2017credit}.

-Free-rider detection mechanisms for collaborative learning are presented in \cite{lin2019free,fraboni2021free}.
-In contrast, \cite{liu2021real} proposes an online evaluation method that also defines each participant's impact based on the current and the previous rounds.
-Although their goal is similar to ours, we consider \emph{SA} being utilized, while neither of the above mechanisms are applicable in such a case.
-A disaggregation technique is presented in \cite{so2021securing} which reconstructs the participation matrix by simulating the same round several times with different participants.
-Instead, we assume such participation information to be available, and we emulate the training rounds by properly updating the model.
+There exist free-rider detection mechanisms for collaborative learning \cite{lin2019free,fraboni2021free}.
+In contrast, \cite{liu2021real} proposes an online evaluation method that defines each participant's impact based on the current and the previous rounds.
+Although their goal is similar to ours, we consider \emph{SA} being utilized, while neither of the above mechanisms is applicable in such a case.
+A disaggregation technique is presented in \cite{so2021securing}, which reconstructs the participation matrix by simulating the same round several times with different participants.
+Instead, we assume such participation information to be available and emulate the training rounds by properly updating the model.

 Accuracy boosting by participant weighting is considered in \cite{chen2020focus} where the weights are determined by the underlying data quality calculated via the cross-entropy of the local model predictions.
 These experiments consider only five participants and two quality classes (fully correct or incorrect); we study fine-grained quality levels with larger sets of participants.
 A similar method was utilized in an \emph{SA} setting in \cite{guo2020secure} using homomorphic encryption.
 In contrast, our method does not require any cryptographic primitive and can be utilized on top of any federated learning protocol.